-The children are assessed at the beginning of a new topic using the AET 'Show me what you know' documents.
-Teachers analyse the children's individual scores against each statement.
-This provides a clear baseline assessment.
+In KS1, the children are assessed at the beginning of a new topic using the objectives from the previous year group or unit as a baseline.
+Teachers then highlight how children have achieved these and use this data to help plan lessons at an appropriate level for their classes.
 At the end of every topic, the children are reassessed based on teacher judgement which is influenced by the work produced in Maths books.
 Furthermore, the children complete PUMA assessments each term.
 These assessments then help staff to see which children need interventions following the SHINE programme.
 Teachers complete end of year judgements based on the Age Related Expectations (ARE); children are judged to be 'below ARE', 'working at ARE' or 'exceeding ARE'.
 Year 2 assessments will be made by referring to the 'Teacher Assessment Frameworks'.